DIDSR/iMRMC/Rpackage/iMRMC/cran-comments.md

 #### R1.
 References included with doi formatted as above.

+The additional references caused new "mis-spelled" words:

+ *  Bandos (17:67), this is a name
+ *  Gallas (17:59, 20:48), this is a name
+ *  MRMC (9:32, 13:6), this is an abbreviation.
+It's definition is given: Multi-Reader, Multi-Case
+ *  Multi (3:8, 3:22, 9:6, 9:20), this is a common combining form
+ *  Pennello (20:56), this is a name
+ *  ROC (3:51, 17:18), this is an abbreviation.
+It's definition is given: receiver operating characteristic
+ *  modalities (11:48), this word is correctly spelled

 #### 2. Please reduce the exucation time of your examples to less than 5 sec per Rd-file.
 We get on our Linux machine: